Yoshi's Crafted World: Gameplay

-Synopsis
+Plot

-The story begins with the Yoshis, who live peacefully on Yoshi's Island.
-At the topmost peak of the island sits a gem-set artifact known as the Sundream Stone, which possesses the power to "make anyone's wildest dreams come true".
-One day, when Kamek and Baby Bowser attempt to steal the stone, its gems are sent flying across the world, leaving Yoshi and his friends to recover them.
+The story opens on the Yoshis, who live peacefully on the eponymous Yoshi's Island.
+At the topmost peak of the island sits an artifact known as the Sundream Stone, which possesses the power to "make anyone's wildest dreams come true" using its five Dream Gems.
+One day, Kamek and Baby Bowser attempt to steal the stone, causing its gems to be sent flying across multiple worlds and leaving Yoshi and his friends to recover them.

-For most of the game, the stone rests in a dark forest guarded by the Yoshis not exploring.
-When the Yoshis reattach a Dream Gem, the colors on the actual stone that is the color of the Dream Gem are restored.
-During the final level, the Yoshis find the last Dream Gem, only for Kamek and Baby Bowser to steal it and the Stone with the other four gems.
-Baby Bowser then uses the stone to create a robot named The Great King Bowser, the penultimate boss.
-After its defeat Kamek uses the stone to grow Baby Bowser giant, which leads into the final boss fight against Mega Baby Bowser.
-Afterwards, the Yoshis reattach the gems (which were detached again after the defeat of Mega Baby Bowser) and restore the Sundream Stone, which, with the Yoshis' dreams, creates an airship that is used to fly all of them back to Yoshi's Island.
-Following the completion of the story additional challenges and levels are unlocked for more gameplay.
+For most of the game, the Sundream Stone rests in a dark forest, guarded by the Yoshis not exploring.
+Each time the Yoshis reattach a Dream Gem, the forest becomes brighter and the Stone regains the color of the gem.
+In the final level, the Yoshis find the last Dream Gem, only for Kamek and Baby Bowser to steal it along with the Sundream Stone and the four other gems.
+Baby Bowser then uses the stone to create The Great King Bowser, a giant robot that serves as the penultimate boss.
+After the robot is defeated, Kamek uses the stone to enlarge Baby Bowser, leading to the final boss fight against Mega Baby Bowser.
+Following Baby Bowser's defeat, the Yoshis reattach the Dream Gems (which were detached once again after the battle against Mega Baby Bowser) to fully restore the Sundream Stone, which, with the Yoshis' dreams, creates an airship that is used to fly all of them back to Yoshi's Island.